gobeyondidentity/developer-docs/guides/guide1.md

 sidebar_position: 1
 ---

+In Beyond Identity, Passkeys are created within the devices default Browser or specific SDK instance associated with an [Application](/api/v1#tag/Applications).
+An [Authenticator Configuration](/docs/v1/platform-overview/authenticator-config) indicates to the system how the Passkey will be bound.

 ### Create an Authenticator Configuration

-Creates an [Authenticator Configuration](/docs/v1/platform-overview/authenticator-config) for a [realm](/docs/v1/platform-overview/architecture#realms).
+To start, you'll need to create an [Authenticator Configuration](/docs/v1/platform-overview/authenticator-config) of type `hosted_web` for a given [Realm](/docs/v1/platform-overview/architecture#realms).
 The authenticator configuration `id` will be required for the next step.

 **Request example for a new configuration:**